nurezzati/Customer-Churn-Dashboard/README.md

 🏆 Conclusion & Business Impact

 The analysis confirmed that contract type, service quality, and pricing are critical churn drivers.
-By addressing these areas, the Telco can:
+By addressing these areas, the telco can:
 1. Improve customer loyalty.
 2. Reduce revenue losses from churn.
 3. Optimize service plans and pricing strategies.